abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

   1. We start by adding the starting node to the `unvisited` list and setting the cost to `0` and others to `infinity` and the parent to `None`
      ![Dijkstra-algorithm](./img/dijkstra-4.png)
   2. We find the node with the lowest cost (cheapest node) and we add it to the `visited` list and examine all its neighbors
+  3. We will use `Min Heap` to get the node with the lowest cost
-  3. We then calculate the cost to reach each of those neighbors.
+  4. We then calculate the cost to reach each of those neighbors.
 If it's cheaper to get to a neighbor through the current node, we update the cost and the parent.
      ![Dijkstra-algorithm](./img/dijkstra-5.png)
-  4. Add the node to the `visited` list update the `unvisited` list and repeat the process until we've visited every node in the graph.
+  5. Add the node to the `visited` list update the `unvisited` list and repeat the process until we've visited every node in the graph.
      ![Dijkstra-algorithm](./img/dijkstra-6.png)

 ---

 ### Topological Sort

 A **topological sort** of a directed graph is a way of ordering the list of nodes such that if `(a, b)` is an edge in the graph then `a` will appear before `b` in the list.
+(Ordering the vertices of a directed acyclic graph such that each vertex is visited before its children)

 > Many real world situations can be modelled as a `graph` with directed edges where some events must occur before others.